How Much is a Basement Conversion?

 What does the cost depend on?

 The cost of converting your basement will vary based on the size of your home and your specific ideas for the space.
-The first set of basement conversion cost costs are only estimations.
+The first set of basement conversion costs are only estimations.

 Labour costs can be considerably higher in and around the London area.